 This innovative new section, built with the help of Pride Marine Group, is crucial to providing safe passage under the provincial highway at Hunters Bay Bridge.
 Offering an all-new perspective of Hunters Bay, the greenway route is specifically designed for walking, hiking and cycling.
 Projects like this are only possible with your generous gift.

-You help to create more greenway on the Trail
+4. You help to create more greenways on the Trail

-TCT’s mission to create closer relationships with Indigenous communities across Canada is fuelled by your generosity.
+TCT’s mission to create closer relationships with Indigenous communities across Canada is supported by your generosity.

 Making a donation to TCT is simple!

 Click Donate or contact our Donor Services Team at 1-800-465-3636 or firstname.lastname@example.org